-- ▶ Shoreline's 2013 population was estimated to be 54,790. - ▶ The population has remained relatively stable, with an increase of only 245 between the 2010 census and the 2012 estimate. - ▶ While the population has remained steady,demographics have been changing, including two noticeable trends: - □ Greater diversity in the community-the white population of □ Shoreline declined by 8 percent between 2000 and 2010. - ▶ Aging of the general population-the median age of residents increased from 39 in 2000 to 42 in 2010 - ▶ Foreign born residents of Shoreline increased from 17 percent of the population in 2000 to 19 percent in 2010 (American Community Survey and US Census data). - ➤ The largest minority population is Asian-American, composed of several subgroups, which collectively make up 15 percent of the population.
+- ▶ Shoreline's 2013 population was estimated to be 54,790. - ▶ The population has remained relatively stable, with an increase of only 245 between the 2010 census and the 2012 estimate. - ▶ While the population has remained steady,demographics have been changing, including two noticeable trends: - ▶ Foreign born residents of Shoreline increased from 17 percent of the population in 2000 to 19 percent in 2010 (American Community Survey and US Census data). - ▶ The largest minority population is Asian-American, composed of several subgroups, which collectively make up 15 percent of the population.